Charles-Gormley/Praxi/README.md

 An example script `example_usage.py` is provided to demonstrate how to use the Notes to Textbook Converter in your own Python scripts.

-To run the example:
+To run the example, go into the src/examples folder & run
 ```
-python example_usage.py
+python example_1.py
 ```

 This will generate a textbook based on the example notes provided in the script.